Solaal/Solaal/README.md

 - 👋 Hi, I’m @Solaal
 - 👀 I’m interested in computers, code, Minecraft, Python, Japan, all the things with any connection with building,  and a lot of other things
-- 🌱 I’m currently learning japanese, Python, how to not sleep in economical sciences and how to create Minecraft 2D on my calculator during the math class
+- 🌱 I’m currently learning japanese, Python, how not to sleep in philosophy and how to create Minecraft 2D on my calculator during the math class
 - 💞️ I’m looking to collaborate on something to improve the NumWorks calculator, on a modded server with me, or a HyPixel playmate
 - 📫 How to reach me : post messages on GitHub